Global Citizenship for PSHE in Schools

 Health and well-being

-In this module, we’re going to go over key principles for maintaining positive mental health and how to develop resilience.
+In this 3 part lesson, we’re going to go over key principles for maintaining positive mental health and how to develop resilience.

 “We don’t experience life, we experience the life we focus on.
 Whatever you focus on you’ll feel.
 Change your focus and you will change the way you feel.”